 RCMP warns of ransomware fraud 0

-The RCMP are warning Canadians to take caution with a new 'ransomware' fraud which locks or freezes computers and then demands money to unlock it again.
+The OPP are warning people of a 'ransomware' fraud, which locks or freezes computers and then demands money to unlock it again.
 If this happens Canadians should report it and then get a computer technician to remove the malware.
 (FILE PHOTO)

 The Canadian Anti Fraud Centre and the Royal Canadian Mounted Police Technological Crime Branch are reminding Canadians to be vigilant of a new 'ransomware' fraud which freezes or locks computers and then asked users to pay money to fix the computer.

 Those who have reported the fraud say the freezing or 'lock out' happens after receiving pop-up messages warning them their computers have been associated with child pornography and illegal music downloading.

 These warning messages, which claim to come from the RCMP or other Canadian government agencies, tell recipients to pay $100 dollars via Ukash so their computers can be "unlocked".